eflautt/ga-data-science/lessons/lesson-03/readme.md

 ###Class/Dummy Variables
 Let's say we have a categorical variable called "area".
 It is saved in our dataset as one of the following strings:

 *	"rural"
 *	"suburban"
 *	"urban"

-We have to represent categorical variables numerically, but we can't simply code it as 0=rural, 1=suburban, 2=urban because that would imply an **ordered relationship** between suburban and urban (and thus urban is somehow "twice" the suburban category).
-We do this by converting our 1 location variable into two new variables- area_urban and area_suburban.
+We have to represent categorical variables numerically, but we can't simply code it `0=rural, 1=suburban, 2=urban` because that would imply an **ordered relationship** between suburban and urban.
+Is urban somehow "twice" the suburban category?
+Since an ordered relationship wouldn't make sense, we'll do this by converting our 1 location variable into two new variables: `area_urban` and `area_suburban.`

-####Instructor note- Draw this on the board:
+> Instructor note: Draw this on the board

-Using the example above lets draw out the table of how these varibles can be represented mathmatically without implying an order.
+Using the example above, let's draw out how these varibles can be represented mathmatically without implying an order.
 We can do this with 0s and 1s.

-One of our categories will be all 0s- that will be our reference category.
-It is often good to select your reference category to be the group with 1) with the largest sample size 2) one that will help with your interpretations of your models. (e.g., often if you are testing for a disease the reference category will be those without the disease)
+One of our categories will be all 0's, that will be our reference category.
+It is often good to select your reference category to be the group with: 1) the largest sample size and 2) the criteria that will help with your model interpretations.
+For examoke, often if you are testing for a disease, the reference category would be people without that disease.

-Step 1: Select a reference category.
+- Step 1: Select a reference category.
 Here we will choose rural as our reference.
-Because urban is our reference catefory we will not have to include it when we make our two new variables.
+Because urban is our reference category, we won't have to include it when we make our two new variables.

-Step 2.
-Convert the values urban, suburban and urban to a numeric reprensentation that does not imply an order.
+- Step 2.
+Convert the values urban, suburban and urban into a numeric reprensentation that does not imply an order.

-Step 3.
-Create two new variables: area_urban and area_suburban
+- Step 3.
+Create two new variables:`1area_urban` and `area_suburban`

-Why do we only need **two dummy variables, not three?** Because two dummies capture all of the information about the Area feature, and implicitly defines rural as the reference level.
-(In general, if you have a categorical feature with k levels, you create k-1 dummy variables.)
+Why do we only need _two_ dummy variables, not three?
+Because two dummy variables will capture all of the information about the `area` feature, and implicitly define `rural` as the reference level.
+In general, if you have a categorical feature with `k` levels, you create `k-1` dummy variables.

  | area_urban | area_suburban
 --- | --- | ---